XuJ1E/MFER/README.md

  ```

 ## 3、Note:
-the remain file or code (DSF Loss function and the pretrained ConvNext model on Ms-Celeb-1M dataset will release after the paper was accepted)
+the remain file or code (DSF Loss function and the pretrained weights of ConvNext model on Ms-Celeb-1M dataset will release after the paper was accepted !!!)

 ## 4、Training